apache/trafficcontrol/docs/source/api/v2/cdns_name_configs_monitoring.rst

 	:hostRegexes:        An array of strings which are the Delivery Service's HOST_REGEXP-type regexes
 	:status:             The :term:`Delivery Service`'s status
-	:topology:           A string that is the name of the Delivery Service's topology (if assigned one)
+	:topology:           A string that is the name of the Delivery Service's :term:`Topology` (if assigned one)
 	:totalKbpsThreshold: A threshold rate of data transfer this :term:`Delivery Service` is configured to handle, in Kilobits per second
 	:totalTpsThreshold:  A threshold amount of transactions per second that this :term:`Delivery Service` is configured to handle
 	:type:               A string that is the Delivery Service's type category (HTTP or DNS)